 Use a downloaded installer

-To manually install on a Windows endpoint, download the ThreatDown Endpoint Agent installer and run the file from the endpoint.
+To manually install on a Windows endpoint, including on devices with an Advanced RISC Machine Processor (ARM) processor, download the ThreatDown Endpoint Agent installer and run the file from the endpoint.
 Each installer is pre-configured for your account.

 Windows Endpoint Installer Notes